Catchall Emails And It's Impact On Email Deliverability

 Even if the number of emails is constantly increasing, we shouldn't leave the deliverability of our emails unattended.
-This notion, although sometimes dull, is 100% responsible for your ROI so it needs to be treated in accordance.
+You can set up your email campaigns using an email marketing tool such as GetResponse to send emails that will also track your delivered, clicked, bounces and can even notify you if the delivery rate drops.
+Although sometimes a dull notion, you are 100% responsible for your ROI so it needs to be treated in accordance.

 The problem with the catch-all feature is that it leaves the front door open to your data home.
 It must be used with caution, as it widens the space for the spreading of malware and spam inside an inbox.
 Some viable solutions to the issue in this particular case include the use of forwarding addresses, it avoids the catch-all-specific disadvantages.

 Bear in mind that a common practice of spammers is to send emails to popular names that may or may not exist as email addresses.

 This might be a problem even though these accounts have not been disclosed anywhere.
 The spamming is done automatically based on lists of popular names.
 The dangers are multiplied when variations are added to the mix (numbers, letters that are common to email accounts combinations).